 According to the International Building Code, the typical built-up flat roof that uses tar or asphalt goes by the guideline that for every foot (12 inches) of a flat roof, a minimum of ¼ inch must step up or down.
 This is the basis for calculating the angle, which is approximately a 1.19-degree slope.
 This angle may need to change if you choose an alternative building material for the membrane of the roof.
 A common slope used that covers most materials is 2:12, which means that for every foot, the roof steps up or down 2 inches.

-Designing for Runoff
+Designing a Flat Roof for Runoff

 For areas that have heavy snow or frequent torrential downpours, a flat roof can be problematic.
 Consider the location of the drains, additional drainage measures and the slope leading to these locations.
 The structure below must also be able to carry the increased loads when there is standing water or snow.